 - The Carroll Property west of Wal-Mart has been platted as Carroll Business Park.
 The property has been developed with hotels and financial institutions.
 There are only a few remaining parcels ready for development.
 There are many undeveloped commercial and industrial parcels along the Highway 160 corridor.
-Rather than annex more undeveloped commercial or industrial property at this location, it may be more appropriate to wait until more of the existing property is developed before considering annexations west of this tract.
-There appears to be sufficient commercially zoned property in the City at this time, but we lack residential lots that are ready for development.
-Unless a clear proposal is put forward for development, the City should not proceed with annexation. - Adjacent properties, other than the Wal-Mart tracts, have been slow to develop.
+Rather than annex more undeveloped commercial or industrial property at this location, it may be more appropriate to wait until more of the existing property is developed.
+There appears to be sufficient commercially zoned property in the city at this time, but we lack residential lots that are ready for development.
+Unless a proposal is put forward for development with clear benefits to the City and its citizens, the City should not proceed with annexation. - Adjacent properties, other than the Wal-Mart tracts, have been slow to develop.
 Large investments in infrastructure have been made and should be utilized before extending the infrastructure further.